storageos/storageos.github.io/_docs/install/iso.md

 ### Clone a VirtualBox VM

 Once you have created your first VM in VirtualBox, and before you have powered it up and initialised it, you can create clone copies.
-This is a quicker and more consistent method of creating multiple VMs with the same configuration paramaters.
+This is a quicker and more consistent method of creating multiple VMs with the same configuration parameters.

-1. Right click on your StorageOS-01 VM you just created and select *Clone* from the contect menu
+1. Right click on your StorageOS-01 VM you just created and select *Clone* from the context menu

     ![image](/images/docs/iso/clone.png)